ysyk2021/the-role-of-communication-building-trust-and-transparency-within-employee-networks/src/chapter-2.md

 * Horizontal Communication: Communication among individuals working at the same hierarchical level.
 * External Communication: Interaction with stakeholders outside the organization, such as clients, customers, suppliers, and the public.

-Sub-chapter 2.2: The Benefits and Challenges of Communication
+The Benefits and Challenges of Communication
 -------------------------------------------------------------

 Effective communication brings numerous benefits to organizations, fostering collaboration, productivity, and innovation.
 However, certain challenges can hinder successful communication.
 This sub-chapter will delve into: